leon4rd/test/README.md

-## What did Romans use to cut pizza before the rolling cutter was invented?
-Lil Caesars
+## Why did the scarecrow win an award?
+Because he was outstanding in his field.